-Objective 1 To ensure compatible parks and recreation areas on the island are designed and located appropriately.
-To encourage the creation of parks and recreation areas that are designed and located to provide recreational opportunities in addition to meeting conservation protection objectives.
+Objective 1 To encourage the creation of parks and recreation areas that are designed and located to provide recreational opportunities in addition to meeting conservation protection objectives.

 Objective 2 To promote trail systems throughout the island.

 Objective 3 To support the creation of a public trail network throughout the Island.